top of page

 But a Christmas miracle occurred when in the midst of all the mayhem with the guests and Kat's family awaiting an explanation, Alfie's solicitor arrived to announce that his decree absolute had come through.
 Once Alfie had managed to persuade the registrar, the real one this time, to abandon the carving of the Christmas turkey in order to hurry over for the wedding, it was back on and Kat finally became Mrs. Moon.

 An interesting thing to note was fugitive Phil Mitchell lying in wait for the Watts family when he spotted a radiant Kat skipping across the Square to see her fiancé Alfie on the morning of their wedding.
-Little did Phil - or any of us for that matter - know that twenty years later it would be Phil and Kat heading down the aisle.
-Although instead of the glamourous red and gold ensemble that Kat wore to marry Alfie, she just stitched a pair of curtains together in order to become Mrs. Mitchell!
+Little did Phil know - or any of us for that matter - that twenty years later it would be Phil and Kat heading down the aisle.
+Although instead of the glamourous red and gold ensemble that Kat wore to marry Alfie, she would just stitch a pair of curtains together in order to become Mrs. Mitchell!

 Like it all so far?
 Then check out the second part of this post!